By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

 -Explain the ethical dilemma in utilizing repressed memories as the basis of your sexual abuse therapy.

--Explain the three basic tenets of thinking that can affect your client's false memories of sexual abuse.
+-Name three basic tenets of New Age, New Thought, Self Help thinking that can affect your client's false memories of sexual abuse.

--Explain the three stages of treatment outlined in the consensus model of posttrauma treatment.
+-Name the three stages of treatment outlined in the consensus model of post-trauma treatment.

--Explain why sexual abuse should not be suggested as the only possible explanation of a client’s posttrauma symptoms.
+-Explain why should sexual abuse not be assumed or suggested as the only possible explanation of a client's post-trauma symptoms.

--Explain what counselors should be aware of when considering false memories, according to Enns.
+-Explain the fact that counselors should be aware, when considering false memories.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."